Comparison of Telehealth Providers Offering Mental Health Care in Australia (2025)

 They are the same.
 Mental Health Care Plan is the former name for the Mental Health Treatment Plan (MHTP).
 The terms are often used interchangeably.

 Check out Pynk Health.
-It’s highly rated on Google and offers assistance with specifically for women.
-This includes assistance with menopausal anxiety, domestic violence related trauma and more.
+It’s highly rated on Google and offers assistance specifically for women.
+This includes assistance with menopausal anxiety, domestic violence- related trauma and more.
 It’s partnered with Someone.Health, one of MediCompare’s top-ranked providers.

 Yes.
 Good Minds could be a good choice for you.
 It offers bulk billing but no mental health treatment plan assessment.